Hyokais/Olympus-Docs/Olympus/example.md

 drop(4585,100) --- bot dropping 100 Pepper seed
 drop(4585) --- bot dropping all pepper seed in backpack
 ```

-The example above bot will drops with 100 amount and drop all item on backpack

 ## enter
 `enter()`